 Imagine how we can simply elevate your brand or project by simply mining what’s already there, thus tapped emotion.

-Our client base is varied and although you see a heavy Disney presence due to our experience, our work strays far from theme parks into many innovative areas, from innovation and marketing, to design thinking and strategy.
+Our client base is varied and although you see a heavy Disney presence due to our experience, our work strays far from theme parks into many areas, from innovation and marketing, to design sensing and strategy.

 Listed in the book "Who's really Who.
 The 1000 most creative people in America".

 - TED Founder, Richard Saul Wurman

 "Eddie's passion for new ideas and one-of-a-kind Adventures was a creative leader's dream."

 - Imagineering President Marty Sklar, - "Dream it!
 Do it!".